shreyap2702/docs/pages/sending/send_email.md

 # `send_email()`

-Send a single transactional or marketing email through the `POST/mails/send` endpoint.
+Send a single transactional or marketing email through the `POST /mails/send` endpoint.

 ## What this function does